-For example, if you are out of the country or you work nights!
+For example, if you are out of the country or work nights!
 There are professional ways to ask acquaintances and business contacts to email you rather than call.

-Always convey a friendly and personal impression to your professional contacts.
+Continuously convey a friendly and personal impression to your professional contacts.
 It may be difficult to be on the phone throughout the day with one call after another.

 It can be hard to keep track of information or remember what you previously talked about.
 Asking them to email instead of calling can help you all!

 “It is hard to get me on my phone due to meetings and being away from my desk.
 Please email me as that is the best way to connect with me.
 It also gives me the opportunity to email back at a time that works best for me.
 Sometimes, that is early in the morning or late at night.”

 “Can you email me rather than call me?
 This gives me a written record of our correspondence.
 It makes it easier for me to remember our discussion and important dates/information.
 I can refer back to it as needed to stay on top of everything.”